Kozea/WeasyPrint/pages/install.rst

 Mac OS X
 ~~~~~~~~

-As of this writing, there is no package for PyGObject 3.
-PyGTK should work, though we haven’t tried. (`Testers wanted! </community/>`_)

-Macports:
+With Macports:

 .. code-block:: sh

-    sudo port install ImageMagick py27-gtk
+    sudo port install ImageMagick pango py27-gobject3 py27-cairo

-Homebrew:
+`As of this writing <https://github.com/mxcl/homebrew/issues/12901>`_,
+Homebrew has no package for PyGObject 3.
+Use PyGTK:

 .. code-block:: sh

     brew install imagemagick pygtk

-See the `progress on OS X <http://redmine.kozea.fr/issues/823>`_
-on our bug tracker.